OJB-Quantum/Navaho-Linguistics/README.md

 _______________________________________________________________________________________________________________________________________________________________________

-### Leveraging the universal nature of geometry with linguistics:
+### Leveraging the Universal Nature of Geometry with Linguistics:

 | **Aspect**                     | **Details**                                                                                                                                                                                                                   |
 |---------------------------------|--------------------------------------------|